AdobeDocs/workfront.en/help/classic/workfront-basics/using-home/my-work/access-the-working-on-tab-my-work.md

 * View&nbsp;your currently active work items and some details&nbsp;about them.&nbsp;The details displayed in the Working On items can be customized by your Workfront administrator, through the use of layout templates.
 For more information on how to customize your Working On tab through a layout template, see [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md) and [Change the My Work and Work Requests areas with Layout Templates](../../../workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/change-my-work-layout-templates.md).

 * Understand the priority and type of your work items.
 For more information on understanding the priority and type of your work items, see the "Viewing Item Type Priority" section of [Organize work on the My Work page](../../../workfront-basics/using-home/my-work/organize-work-my-work.md).
-* Organize your list of work items, by using either the `Sort` or `Grouping`&nbsp;functionality.
+* Organize your list of work items, by using either the **Sort** or **Grouping**&nbsp;functionality.
 For more information on organizing work items on the Working On list, see the "Sorting Items That&nbsp;You Are Working On" and the "Grouping Items That You Are Working On" sections in [Organize work on the My Work page](../../../workfront-basics/using-home/my-work/organize-work-my-work.md).

-* Search for an item by using the `Filter` functionality.
+* Search for an item by using the **Filter** functionality.
 For more information on filtering work items on the Working On list, see the "Filtering Work Items" section in [Organize work on the My Work page](../../../workfront-basics/using-home/my-work/organize-work-my-work.md).

-* Update the status of a work item by using the `Update Status` link.
+* Update the status of a work item by using the **Update Status** link.
 For more information on updating the status of a work item, see [Update work](../../../workfront-basics/updating-work-items-and-viewing-updates/update-work.md).

-* Log time for a work item by clicking the `Log Time` link.
+* Log time for a work item by clicking the **Log Time** link.
 For more information on logging time for work items, see the "My Work Page" section in [Log time](../../../timesheets/create-and-manage-timesheets/log-time.md).

-* Add ad hoc tasks that are not part of a bigger project by using the `New Task` button.
+* Add ad hoc tasks that are not part of a bigger project by using the **New Task** button.
 For more information on ad hoc tasks, see [Create ad hoc work items](../../../workfront-basics/using-home/my-work/create-ad-hoc-work-items-my-work.md).

 * Mark your tasks and issues complete.
 You can do this&nbsp;by using either of the following options:

-  * Click `Done` on the work item.
+   * Click **Done** on the work item.
-  * Click `Update Status` and change the status of the item to a Complete or Closed status. &nbsp;
+   * Click **Update Status** and change the status of the item to a Complete or Closed status. &nbsp;

 * Remove items from your Working On list.
 For more information on removing items from the Working On list, see [Remove requests from the Working On list](../../../workfront-basics/using-home/my-work/remove-requests-my-work.md).

   >[!NOTE]
   >
-  >If a Task is marked as Complete and then moved back to an Active status, the project manager must re-assign the task or the assignee must click `Actually, I'm not done yet` for the object to return to the Working On list.
+  >If a Task is marked as Complete and then moved back to an Active status, the project manager&nbsp;must re-assign the task or the assignee must click **Actually, I'm not done yet** for the object to return to the Working On list.

 ## Work Requests tab in the My Work Area